 And will the ultimate winner turn out to be a company that doesn’t even design or manufacture autonomous cars at all but operates huge fleets of them like airlines today and wrests control of the all-important consumer relationship away from the world’s top global automotive brands?
 This is a strong possibility – but whether the likes of Uber and Lyft will prove to be the winners isn’t clear at this stage despite what they have been claiming in their IPO documents.
 Continue reading Buckle up for the great autonomous vehicle race

 Duke Ai asked: “Which of your followers love learning?”
 Confucius replied: “There was Yan Hui who loved learning; he never vented his anger; he never made the same mistake again.
 Sadly, his life was cut short and he died.
 I have not heard of anyone else with such a love of learning.”
 (1) (2)

 It’s always a bittersweet moment when one of the star members of your team decides to move on to pastures new.
 On the one hand, you’re happy for them because they have found an exciting new opportunity and perhaps even a little proud at the part you have played in helping them to develop their character and talent.
 Continue reading Leadership lessons from Confucius: a bittersweet moment

 Ran Yong asked about Zisang Bozi.
-Confucius said: “He’s fine with his easygoing ways.”
-Ran Yong said: “Taking your duties seriously while being easygoing towards the people might be OK.
-But being easygoing towards yourself and the people is going too far.
+Confucius said: “His simple approach is fine.”
+Ran Yong said: “Taking your duties seriously while adopting a simple approach towards the people might be OK.
+But taking a simple approach towards your duties and your own conduct is going too far.
 Am I right?”
 Confucius said: “You are right.”
 (1)

 Confucius said: “Ran Yong could take a seat facing south.”
 (1)